-- A shop which is open to the public meets the definition of a "public place" for the purposes of the Dog Act 1976. - A person with a properly tethered dog has an implied right of access to a public place unless that right is withdrawn by the owner. (e.g. by a sign) - There is no offence under the Dog Act 1976 relating to a properly tethered dog being in a shop or business premises. - A shop owner could rely on the trespass provisions (s.70A) of the Criminal Code to prohibit entry to people with dogs where they did not consent to dogs entering their premises (e.g. which might be expressed through a sign such as "no dogs allowed").
+- A shop which is open to the public meets the definition of a "public place" for the purposes of the Dog Act 1976. - A person with a properly tethered dog has an implied right of access to a public place unless that right is withdrawn by the owner. (e.g. by a sign) - There is no offence under the Dog Act 1976 relating to a properly tethered dog being in a public place. - A shop owner could rely on the trespass provisions (s.70A) of the Criminal Code to prohibit people with dogs that contravened a sign (e.g. "no dogs allowed").

-One consequence of this is that the City's Rangers would have no power to issue an infringement notice in circumstances where a properly tethered dog is in a shop or business premises, even if it were against the wishes of the owner.
+One consequence of this is that the City's Rangers would have no power to issue an infringement in circumstances where a properly tethered dog is in a shop or business premises, even if it were against the wishes of the owner.
 As the relevant legislation in this case would be the Criminal Code, this would be a matter for the WA Police to enforce.